 CSAT summer camps provide U12-U19 athletes summer training opportunities in GS and Slalom.
 Our emphasis is on the continuation of skill development for all disciplines, including gate drill progressions and competitive training environments.
-With our experienced coaching staff we are able to offer a high level training environment for our athletes.
+CSAT offers a high level training environment utilizing quality salted surfaces and highly experienced staff.

 COOPER CAMP: INTRODUCTION TO SKI RACING – AGES 5-12 yrs